What are the principles of compensation?

 What’s the harm?

 Non-pecuniary damage can be, for example, damage to the reputation of a person about whom we have spread false information.
-In the case of non-pecuniary damage, the obligation to pay damages arises provided that the law expressly so provides (unless the obligation to pay compensation for non-pecuniary damage has been expressly agreed).
+In the case of non-pecuniary damage, the obligation to pay damages arises provided that the law expressly so provides (unless the obligation to compensate for non-pecuniary damage has been expressly agreed).

 A number of laws contain partial legal provisions on compensation for damages, the key one being the Civil Code.